 Take part in the sumo wrestlers’ daily life by having lunch with them.
-Witness demonstrations by retired Sumo wrestlers with their interpretation on its history, practice and tournaments.
+Witness demonstrations by retired Sumo wrestlers with stories on the sports history, its practice and the tournaments.
 It is also possible to try on a Sumo costume and challenge a Sumo wrestler to a match.
-Enjoy the great taste of Chanko-nabe, the traditional and symbolic meal for them.
+Enjoy the great taste of Chanko-nabe, their traditional and symbolic meal.

 Tokyo Tsukiji Outer Fish Market

-A wholesale fish market in central Tokyo, Tsukiji is known as one of the world’s largest fish markets handling over 2,000 tons of marine products per day.
-The market has become a tourist spot in its own right and the fascinating tuna auctions are immensely popular.
+Originally a wholesale fish market in central Tokyo, Tsukiji has now become a tourist spot in its own right.
 Perhaps take a morning visit to the outer market and enjoy a fresh sushi breakfast from one of the many restaurants or food stands.